Tejx27/ASDA_TASK/README.md

 I'm **Tejas Nikam** 🧠
 🎓 Bachelor's in Computer Science and Engineering
 📚 Currently pursuing a Master's in Management and Data Science at **Leuphana University**
 💡 Always curious about AI, data, and cool tech stuff!

-> "Turning data into insights and ideas into innovation 🚀"